Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 **Notes:**

 * Manual ignition debug control is available via the app and fire-related parameters are configurable.
 The burn TTL countdown now clears vegetation, spreads to neighbors using tunables, and is covered by unit tests.
-Lava-adjacent tiles can now ignite and rain both dampens and extinguishes fires, enabling mask-driven modulation once region spawners arrive.
-Next step: drive lava cooling/spread so volcanic activity feeds the fire system.
+Lava-adjacent tiles can ignite and rain both dampens and extinguishes fires.
+Lava tiles now cool to rock, spread to nearby dirt/rock, clear vegetation, and immediately feed the ignition logic, enabling mask-driven modulation once region spawners arrive.
+Next phase: begin tectonic uplift and proto-volcano region plumbing.

 **Exit Criteria**